310mc/https-310mc.github.io-tl/source/_posts/scout/exhibition_in_a_blink.md

 {% endbubble %}

 {% bubble Rei yare %}
-I suppose I have no choice now… I’ll have to display this painting in the Starmony Dorm.
+I suppose I have no choice now… I’ll have to display this painting in the Seisoukan Dorm.
 {% endbubble %}

 {% bubble Midori shocked %}
 No, no!
 Why do you wanna show it so badly!?
-If you do that, not only will I die, but the entirety of Starmony Dorm will be annihilated…!?
+If you do that, not only will I die, but the entirety of Seisoukan Dorm will be annihilated…!?
 {% endbubble %}

 {% bubble Rei sightired %}